SmashedFrenzy16/tic-tac-toe2/README.md

-# tic-tac-toe2
+# Tic Tac Toe 2
 A tic-tac-toe game that I made with a little help from the Internet.
+Run `python3 tic-tac-toe.py` in a terminal if you have Python 3.